Home Opioids Lawsuits

 One of the first settlements came in 2015 when Purdue Pharma agreed to pay the State of Kentucky $24 million.
 Kentucky’s lawsuits claimed that Purdue misled the public about the addictiveness of prescription opioids.

-Since then, there have been billions in settlements.
+Since then, there have been billions in state and municipality settlements.

 Please seek the advice of a medical professional before making health care decisions.